General Information About Cybersecurity

 You don't do that by filtering rules, as the edge routers can't keep up.
 You do it by black-holing the route(s) to the corresponding IP block(s).

 The problem was that they then propagated those black-hole routes over BGP to PCCW, an ISP in Hong Kong, which in turn propagated those extremely attractive routes across the Internet.
 It made it look as though some corner of Pakistan was, by far, the most attractive route to YouTube.
-Everyone's attempted connected got routed that way.
+Almost everyone's attempted connection got routed that way.

 The result for most of the world was that you lost access to YouTube for a few hours.
 Somehow society survived that episode.
 The result within Pakistan was all telecommunications were disrupted for several days, maybe a week.
 Mobile phone couldn't connect to the network, wired phones had no dial tone.
 Also see the ArsTechnica report.